-What school and college staff should do if they have concerns about another staff member who may pose a risk of harm to children allegations should be referred to the designated officer(s) at the local authority by the appropriate person as set out in Part four of this guidance.
+What school and college staff should do if they have a safeguarding concern or an allegation is made about another staff member who may pose a risk of harm to children

-94. Governing bodies and proprietors should ensure there are procedures in place (as described in paragraph 35) to manage concerns/allegations, against staff (including volunteers) that might indicate they would pose a risk of harm to children.
-Such
+101. Governing bodies and proprietors should ensure there are procedures in place (as described in paragraph 56) to manage safeguarding concerns, or allegations against staff (including supply staff and volunteers) that might indicate they would pose a risk of harm to children.